SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/after-payment.md

 ### Options after posting a payment

 * **Abort:** It is possible to [abort a payment][technical-reference-abort] if the payment has no successful transactions.
-* If the payment shown above is done as a twophase (`authorization`), you will need to implement the Capture and Cancel requests.
+* If the payment shown above is done as a two-phase (`authorization`), you will need to implement the `Capture` and `Cancel` requests.
-* For reversals, you will need to implement the Reversal request.
+* For reversals, you will need to implement the `Reversal` request.
-* **If CallbackURL is set:** Whenever changes to the payment occur  a [Callback request][technical-reference-callback] will be posted to the callbackUrl, generated when the payment was created.
+* **If CallbackURL is set:** Whenever changes to the payment occur  a [Callback request][technical-reference-callback] will be posted to the `callbackUrl`, generated when the payment was created.

 ## Capture